viamrobotics/docs/docs/services/data/capture/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-To add data capture for a component, navigate to the **CONFIGURE** tab of your machine's page in the Viam app.
+To add data capture for a component or service, navigate to the **CONFIGURE** tab of your machine's page in the Viam app.

-For each component you can capture data for, there is a `Data capture` section in its panel.
+For each resource you can capture data for, there is a `Data capture` section in its panel.
 Click `Add Method` and then select the **Method** type and the capture **Frequency**.

 {{< alert title="Caution" color="caution" >}}